CompOmics/compomics.github.io/xtandem-parser/_posts/2016-01-23-releasenotes.md

 ----

+**Changes in XTandemParser 1.10.0 - (January 23.
+2016):**
+* BUG FIX: Fixed a bug in the parsing of fixed PTMs.

+---

 **Changes in XTandemParser 1.9.0 - (January 19.
 2016):**
-* BUF FIX: Fixed bugs in the ID file reader in the way multiple PTMs targeting the same residue was handled, in particular when one PTM was fixed and the other variable, e.g. as in variable TMT on n-term and fixed TMT on (n-term) K.
+* BUG FIX: Fixed bugs in the ID file reader in the way multiple PTMs targeting the same residue was handled, in particular when one PTM was fixed and the other variable, e.g. as in variable TMT on n-term and fixed TMT on (n-term) K.
 * FEATURE IMPROVEMENT: Updated the project web links in the README.txt file to point to the GitHub pages.

 ---